 The Trial of the Pendle Witches (2012 & 2013) Rehearsed reading of a new play about the infamous 1612 witchcraft trial written by castle guide Graham Kemp, developed for performance in Shire Hall by Stephen Tomlin.

 Blood Red Roses: The Dark History of Lancaster Castle, by Sue McCormick (2002) Commissioned words & music event played in criminal & civil courts of Lancaster castle.

-Demi-paradise was also unique in commissioning artists-in-residence to interpret and record three of its Shakespeare productions (Much Ado, Othello & Measure for Measure).
-The six professional artists involved subsequently exhibited their work at galleries through NW England.
-Not enough space to showcase all their work but here’s a sample from each…These are followed by samples of posters and tickets commissioned by Stephen from graphic designers Andi Chapple (Merchant) Ian Steele (Richard III), portrait painter Peter Layzell (All’s Well) and with Badger Press for a special Deck the Hall, above.
+Demi-paradise was distinctive in commissioning artists-in-residence to interpret and record three of its Shakespeare productions (Much Ado, Othello & Measure for Measure).
+The six professional artists involved exhibited their subsequent work at galleries through NW England. there’s not enough space to showcase all their work but here’s a sample from each…These are followed by examples of posters and tickets commissioned by Stephen from graphic designers Andi Chapple (Merchant) Ian Steele (Richard III), portrait painter Peter Layzell (All’s Well) and, from Badger Press, a special Deck the Hall (above).

 RICHARD II (2000) Richard Christopher Lucas; Bolingbroke James Morley; Hotspur Nicholas Camm; Bishop of Carlisle/Exton Howard Chadwick; John’o’Gaunt/GardenerTed Richards; Duke of York/Gaoler Ian Blower; Queen Sue McCormick; Aumerle Stephen Tomlin; Lady/Groom Hanneke Blower.
 Photography Arthur Thompson Abridged, produced & directed by Stephen Tomlin.